hudson-and-thames/arbitragelab/docs/source/getting_started/equity_curve_convention.rst

 Spread for a Stock Pair
 ***********************
-In this case we have to back up and derive everything by definition from daily P&L.
+In this case, we have to back up and derive everything by definition from daily P&L.
 It makes no sense to even use traditional measures like return on capital.
 For example, if a strategy tells you to long the spread when the spread is :math:`0`, and you have :math:`100,000` dollar capital to invest, how many units can you buy?